-BEST STUDENT PAPER WINNERS WILL BE ANNOUNCED AT THE
+BEST STUDENT PAPER WINNERS WERE ANNOUNCED AT THE

 2022 IEEE PHOTONICS CONFERENCE CLOSING CEREMONY